Toufool/AutoSplit/README.md

 - Custom thresholds are place between parenthesis `()` in the filename.
 This value will override the default threshold.
 - Custom pause times are placed between square brackets `[]` in the filename.
 This value will override the default pause time.
 - Custom delay times are placed between hash signs `##` in the filename.
 Note that these are in milliseconds.
 For example, a 10 second split delay would be `#10000#`.
 You cannot skip or undo splits during split delays.
+- A different comparison method can be specified with their 0-base index between angular brackets `<>`:
+  - `<0>`: L2 Norm
+  - `<1>`: Histogram
+  - `<2>`: Perceptual Hash
 - Image loop amounts are placed between at symbols `@@` in the filename.
 For example, a specific image that you want to split 5 times in a row would be `@5@`.
 The current loop # is conveniently located beneath the current split image.
 - Flags are placed between curly brackets `{}` in the filename.
 Multiple flags are placed in the same set of curly brackets.
 Current available flags:
-  - {d} dummy split image.
+  - `{d}` dummy split image.
 When matched, it moves to the next image without hitting your split hotkey.
-  - {b} split when similarity goes below the threshold rather than above.
+  - `{b}` split when similarity goes below the threshold rather than above.
 When a split image filename has this flag, the split image similarity will go above the threshold, do nothing, and then split the next time the similarity goes below the threshold.
-  - {p} pause flag.
+  - `{p}` pause flag.
 When a split image filename has this flag, it will hit your pause hotkey rather than your split hokey.
 - Filename examples:
   - `001_SplitName_(0.9)_[10].png` is a split image with a threshold of 0.9 and a pause time of 10 seconds.
   - `002_SplitName_(0.9)_[10]_{d}.png` is the second split image with a threshold of 0.9, pause time of 10, and is a dummy split.